MatthAlex/mpi-project-exploration/README.md

 ## Contact

-For questions or suggestions, please contact us at [email](m.alexandrakis@qmul.ac.uk) or open an issue.
+For questions or suggestions, please contact me at [email](matt.alexandrakis@gmail.com) or open an issue.

 ## License